 Reasons a Child Becomes a Bully

-Bullying is largely a learned behavior which means that, with the proper intervention, it can be corrected.
-The following is Parentology’s list of five reasons a child may become a bully and strategies parents, educators, and mental health professionals may employ to try to reverse the behavior.
+Bullying is largely a learned behavior, which means that, with the proper intervention, it can be corrected.
+On the next page is Parentology’s list of five reasons a child may become a bully and strategies parents, educators, and mental health professionals may employ to try to reverse the behavior.